Chapter 10 - Emperor

 “I know a way,” Whatsit replied.

-Seeing the questioning looks on the faces of Jenson and Chang, he explained.
+Seeing the questioning looks on Jenson and Chang, he explained.

 “I can educate him almost instantly using the same technique I employed to learn how to operate the scout saucer from the mind of Curtilact Kutlurr.
 I’m sure you both remember him.
 The Chrysallaman who was going to cut a tender steak from Becky’s thigh.”